Ludwig Ahgren: 2018–2021: Early Twitch career and initial popularity

 Ahgren began live streaming on Twitch part-time on May 16, 2018, going full-time on February 16, 2019.
 During 2018 and 2019, Ahgren's stream had a relatively small audience, mostly streaming the video games Super Smash Bros.
 Melee, Mario Party 2, and Dark Souls.

-Since as early as June 2019, he has frequently made collaborative content with his current partner and fellow streamer QTCinderella.
+Since as early as June 2019, he has frequently made collaborative content with his fiancée and fellow streamer QTCinderella.

 On November 10, 2019, Ahgren set the world record for the button-mashing mini-game Domination from Mario Party 4.
 According to Polygon, Ahgren's record was faster than a tool-assisted speedrun bot; according to Kotaku, this is false, since the bot was capped at a score of 160, while Ahgren was playing on a modified version that removes the cap.
 Polygons Owen S. Good said, "If aliens landed and I had to explain what video games are and why they are fun, I'd show them this.
 Take a bow, Ludwig."

 In January 2020, Ahgren, among other Melee competitors and personalities, such as Mew2King and Plup, competed in an invitational tournament for Pokémon Sword and Shield by 2016 Pokémon World Champion, Wolfe Glick, where Ahgren finished first.
 In June 2020, Ahgren was invited to compete against other popular Twitch streamers in the amateur chess tournament PogChamps of Chess.com, placing second in the consolation bracket.
 Ahgren subsequently made an appearance on the cover of the August 2020 edition of Chess Life.

 In December 2020, both Ahgren's YouTube channel and his Twitch channel reached over one million followers; Cale Michael of Dot Esports credited his rapid growth to his "Twitch stream expanding, continued collaboration with other big creators, and his willingness to try new forms of content out both live and for his YouTube channel."

-In January 2021, Ahgren began hosting a game show on Twitch, titled Hivemind, with fellow streamer Cr1TiKaL.
+In January 2021, Ahgren began hosting a game show on Twitch, titled Hivemind, with fellow streamer MoistCr1tikal.
 In October 2021, Ahgren was among a multitude of streamers whose earnings from Twitch were revealed in a data breach; between August 2019 and October 2021, Ahgren had earned $3.3 million through Twitch, which Ahgren confirmed.